ArtieFuzzz/ArtieFuzzz/README.md

 I enjoy playing games like <a href="https://osu.ppy.sh/users/15146700">Osu</a> (<a href="http://osuskills.com/user/ArtieFuzz">Skills</a>), Roblox, and many more games on <a href="https://steamcommunity.com/id/ArtieFuzzz/">Steam</a>.

 ![SnowFlake's github stats](https://snowflake-ui-git-stats.vercel.app/api?username=ArtieFuzzz&show_icons=true&theme=vue-dark)
-Most of the commits are just me working on my discord bot.
+<br>Most of the commits are just me working on my discord bot.

 Thanks for checking my profile out ^w^
 </span>